| MOLLUSCA : NUDIBRANCHIA : Discodorididae | SNAILS, SLUGS, ETC. |

 Habitat: Usually found in the shallow subtidal, it feeds on sponges such as Mycale rotalis.
 The spawn is a broad ribbon laid in a spiral with the upper edge neatly rippled or convoluted.

 Distribution: Locally common on the south and west coasts of the British Isles including the western isles of Scotland and the Isle of Man; and from Norway to the Mediterranean.
-No records exist for the North Sea coasts.
+Recently recorded from several sites on the North Sea coasts.

 Similar Species: In the past this species has been confused with Archidoris pseudoargus, however it can be readily distinguished by the presence of brown spots on the underside of the mantle.